tersesystems/terse-logback/docs/installation.md

 ### SBT

+Same as Maven and Gradle.
 Create an SBT subproject and include it with your main build.

 ```
 lazy val logging = (project in file("logging")).settings(
-    resolvers += Resolver.bintrayRepo("tersesystems", "maven"),
   libraryDependencies += "com.tersesystems.logback" % "logback-structured-config" % "<latestVersion>"
 )

 lazy val impl = (project in file("impl")).settings(